spectraphilic/reflexible/doc/source/getting_started.rst

     array([-178.75, -178.25, -177.75, -177.25, -176.75, -176.25, -175.75,
            -175.25, -174.75, -174.25], dtype=float32)

-As only the 10 first elements are brought into memory, that allows you to reduce your memory needs to what is required by your current analysis.
+As only the 10 first elements are brought into memory, that permits to reduce your memory needs for your analysis.

 Also, what you get from slicing netCDF4 variables are always NumPy arrays::